gapizaver/fri-java-ads/README.md

 ### Graph with weights: GRPH.java

 Weighted graph with implemented Bellman-Ford algorithm.
 Graph is initialized with number of vertices `int verticesCount`.
 Edges are added with method `void addEdge(int from, int to, int cost);` .
 Method `void printShortestDistsFrom(int from);` uses Bellman-Ford algorithm to find the cheapest paths from vertex *from* to all other vertices.
-The price is displayed for every route.
+The prices are displayed for every route.

 *Negative weights are allowed.*